-Globally the integral is well defined for $t_0=0$ and, which is the interesting part, also for $t_0=1$ as the divergencies as $t_0$ goes to $1$ cancel each other in the above sums.
-A simple computation and the shuffle relation for $Li_1^{\C}(t_0)Li_2^{\C}(t_0)$ shows that the integral associated to the fiber of $\Lc_{011}$ at $t_0=1$ is
+Globally the integral is well-defined for $x_0=0$ and, more interestingly, also for $x_0=1$, as the divergencies when $x_0$ goes to $1$ cancel each other out in the above sums.
+A simple computation and the shuffle relation for $Li_2^{\C}(x_0)$ shows that the integral associated to the fiber of $\Lc_{011}$ at $x_0=1$ is